 Prayer ▪ Fasting ▪ Almsgiving

+Traditionally, Lent is thought of as a period where we give up our favorite food or sweets and refrain from eating meat on Fridays, but Lent is so much more.
 This Lent, let us all strive to grow deeper and closer to Christ, so we can follow Him with greater purpose, courage and confidence.
 We have everything to gain, and nothing to lose.
 Below are resources to help make your Lent fruitful and full of blessings.

 Start Lent Off Right

 By going to Confession, we start Lent off on the right footing - especially if it’s been a while.
 For example, you wouldn’t go jogging with a pebble in your shoe, right?
 After a while it would start to hurt, becoming a distraction from your workout.
 The same goes with sin.
 It makes it harder for us to connect with our Lord and receive the fullness of His grace.